Skip to main content

 Firewall rules are enforced on the subnet level.
 You can integrate your services using standard VPC peering techniques.
 All Aiven communication is encrypted.

-Depending on the service used, Aiven takes regular backups to enable forking, point in time recovery (PITR), and disaster recovery.
+Depending on the BYOC service, Aiven takes regular service backups to enable forking, point in time recovery (PITR), and disaster recovery.
 These backups by default do not reside in your cloud.
 If there is a requirement to have all backups in your own cloud account, it's still possible.
 To accomplish this, Aiven needs read-write permissions to access the object storage on your cloud account.

 important

-All backups are encrypted using Aiven-managed keys, and you are responsible for managing object storage configurations.
+• All backups are encrypted using Aiven-managed keys.

 Dev tools for BYOC